-Once Bob Mueller handed down his indictments in October, attorneys with expertise on subjects ranging from white collar defense to federal plea negotiations were clamoring to speak to the media.
+Once Bob Mueller handed down his indictments, attorneys with expertise on subjects ranging from white collar defense to federal plea negotiations were clamoring to speak to the media.
 However, political reporters tell us they had been planning these stories for months, and already had voluminous lists of potential experts ready to contact when the news broke.

 Don’t wait until the last minute to formulate a media plan.
 If you are an expert on tax law, for example, you have known for a while that the Republicans will be proposing legislation this month.
 Get your name and credentials out there before the bill comes up for vote so reporters can contact you while they are writing about it.
 If you are reading about it online, you are already too late.

 It’s not enough to have an opinion and an Ivy League degree: you need to be specifically qualified to address the subject in question.
 Have you published on the subject, or spoken on a panel?
 Have you been quoted in media on the subject before?
 By sending members of the press a few links to your publications and news items, you establish yourself quickly as someone who can credibly talk about the subject.

 Be specific in your field of expertise.
 Don’t pitch yourself as an intellectual property lawyer – it’s too general.
 If the FDA comes down with a decision about the definition of “organic,” a lawyer with a strong background in food and beverage advertising and compliance will be more appealing than a general regulatory attorney.

 If you have a firmly established niche practice, you can become the “go-to” lawyer whenever questions about that niche arise.
 This may not happen as frequently as stories about a broad category like “constitutional law,” for example, but it will vastly reduce your competition.

 Twitter is no longer just for the tech industry.
 As everyone from world leaders to local businesses adopt the service, it has increasingly become a useful mouthpiece for professionals across all fields.